davidsellen/shouldgreetwold/README.md

-# shouldgreetwold
+# Should Greet the wold
-iOS app hello world
+This is an iOS app to greet to the whole world.